SHOWING 1 - 1 OF 1 RESULTS

 Need a place to do research, write reports, keep in touch with family or surf the Internet?
 The library has 13 PCs available; each computer has high-speed Internet access, MS Office and printing capability (20 pages max.).
 Or if you prefer to bring your own laptop you can connect to our WiFi in the lounge area.
 We also have a document scanner available.

 Books -- Check out new bestsellers in Adult, Young Adult and Children's fiction and non-fiction!
 We also have a special Alaskana collection which is available for checkout.
 If a book you are looking for is not on hand the staff can request the item from another library or add it to their next order.

 DVDs -- An assortment of almost 3000 movies and TV series are available for a one-week loan period.

 Video Games -- The library is pleased to announce a new video game collection!
 We have new releases in Xbox360, PS2, PS3, Wii and Nintendo DS formats.
 Games are available for a one-week loan period.

 Audio Books & Music CDs -- We have over 350 audio book titles in CD, CD-MP3 and Playaway formats that are available for checkout.
 We have over 1000 music CDs including the most recent Grammy Award winners and new releases that are available for your listening pleasure.

 Periodicals -- If you want to keep up with current events the library is the place for you.
-We have over 100 magazine and newspaper subscriptions; both current and back issues are available for check out.
+We have over 100 magazine and newspaper subscriptions online.

-A copy machine is available to patrons for up to 10 single free copies.
+A copy machine is available to patrons for 10 cents per page.

 The Statewide Library Electronic Doorway, is a public service providing easy and equitable access to electronic information.
 By logging onto their website, patrons are granted access to the free reference database - please contact the library for the passwords (907-353-2642).